anikabhatnagar20/anikabhatnagar20/_posts/2023-11-05-individualreview.md

             return jsonify(latest_data_dict)
         except Exception as e:
             return jsonify({'error': str(e)}), 500
 api.add_resource(_GetLatestStockData, '/latest_data/<string:stock_name>')
 api.add_resource(_ReadStockGraph, '/stock_graph/<string:stock_name>')

 It grabs the stock data for the latest business day by sending a request to the Yahoo Finance API and turning it into a JSON string that can be accessed by the frontend to create a list of the data from the inputted stock using a fetch request.

 # Reflection

 ## Issues Faced
 - Passion Project: At first we had a little trouble deciding the specifics of our project.
 We wanted something finance-related, our opinions on its purpose varied.
 We were split prettty half and half on if we should make it a tax organizer or a stock market app.
 Eventually, we focused on creating an app that teaches beginners about the stock market.
+-Passion Project: Many teams struggle to connect their frontend and backend, and our team did too.
+We had to adjust our frontend to match the backend, which helped us all learn more about the code.
+- Personal: I had really bad storage issues to the point where I could not download the needed apps for this class.
+I had only around 7 gbs left.
+I had to go through and delete so many things off of myt Macbook to the point where I once acciedntly deleted all my contacts!

+## What I learned throughout Trimester 1
+- Learning how to use Github and VS code

+- Fundementals for python

+- How to work with a partner and small group

+- How to deal with an issue, ask for help

 ## Hopes For Trimester 2
-Fixing problems in programs by stopping them at certain points to find errors.
+- Fixing problems in programs by stopping them at certain points to find errors.
-Getting better at computer science by learning about the data that runs in the background.
+- Getting better at computer science by learning about the data that runs in the background.
-Discovering more about how to connect different parts of a website and make them work together.
+- Discovering more about how to connect different parts of a website and make them work together.
-Becoming more familiar with using the text-based control of a computer.
+- Becoming more familiar with using the text-based control of a computer.

+## Advice I would give to someone who wants to take CSP
+- Make sure you surround yourself with people you know can work, and wont distract you.

+- Stay on task, this class moves pretty fast and missing information can be really hard to deal with since we are still learning the basics.

+- Always be ready to put in extra effort outside of class.
+I didn't really have a background with coding so I would have to work at home to either learn the concepts better or finish up some classwork/homework on my own.

+### Overall this has been a very fun class where I learned many things and I am very excited to continue doing so next trimester.